sbbddz/obsidian-summarizer/README.md

 # Summarizer

-An [Obsidian](https://obsidian.md) plugin that uses AI to summarize web pages, YouTube videos, and PDFs, then saves the results as structured notes in your vault.
+An [Obsidian](https://obsidian.md) plugin that uses AI to summarize web pages, YouTube videos, PDFs, and markdown notes, then saves the results as structured notes in your vault.

 ## Features